 Does your site have the text “Just another WordPress site” in the header or title bar?

-Often beginners don’t know how to change this tagline.
-But leaving it in place doesn’t look good.
-Luckily, it’s really easy to change this to something else or even remove it altogether.
+Beginners often don’t know how to change this tagline, but leaving it in place doesn’t look good.
+Luckily, it’s easy to change this to something else or even remove it altogether.

 What is a WordPress Site’s Tagline?

 A tagline is a WordPress site’s slogan or description.
 Many websites use a catchy phrase as their tagline to describe their website and brand.

 After the update, WordPress leaves the tagline field empty for new installations.

 However, users who created their websites before that or by using an earlier version may still have “Just another WordPress site” saved in WordPress settings as their site’s tagline.

 Not all WordPress themes display this tagline, but many do.

 Even if your theme doesn’t display the site tagline to users, you should definitely change this text from the default.
 Doing so is on our list of the key things you should do after installing WordPress.

 Here on WPBeginner, we use “Beginner’s Guide for WordPress” as our tagline.
 You can see it just below our navigation menu.